mylofi/local-vault/README.md

 However, some bits of data that you need *unencrypted* access to -- for example, when reconnecting/unlocking a vault -- would present a chicken-and-the-egg problem if you stored that data *in a locked vault*.
 For example, you might store the auto-generated vault-ID, or in a more advanced usage, you might [even store the vault's lock-key](LOCK-KEY.md).
 Clearly, *these bits of data* cannot be encrypted by their own vault.

-Instead of storing/retrieving such data within a vault-instance, you can access the raw underlying storage -- with a friendly, consistent key-value style API ([as provided by **Client Storage**](https://github.com/mylofi/client-storage?tab=readme-ov-file#client-storage-api)) -- accessed via the `rawStorage()` method:
+Instead of storing/retrieving such data within a vault-instance, you can access the raw underlying storage -- with a friendly, consistent key-value style API ([as provided by **Storage**](https://github.com/byojs/storage?tab=readme-ov-file#storage-api)) -- accessed via the `rawStorage()` method:

 ```js
 import "@lo-fi/local-vault/adapter/idb";